stuartsierra/dependency/README.md

 ## Version Compatibility

+Version 0.2.0 requires Clojure 1.7.0 or higher for Conditional Read (`.cljc`) support.

+Version 0.2.0 also supports ClojureScript versions with Conditional Read.

-This library has been tested successfully with Clojure versions 1.3.0, 1.4.0, and 1.5.1.
+Version 0.1.1 of this library remains compatible with Clojure versions 1.3.0, 1.4.0, and 1.5.1.

 ## Usage